 Dimensions

-A Width (min) 10' or 50% of FACADE width, whichever is greater
+A Width (min) 12 ft

 B Projection (min) 6 ft

-C Clearance (min) 7 ft
+C Clearance (min) 8 ft

-D FURNITURE AREA, Clear (min) 6 ft x 6 ft
+D Furniture Area, Clear (min) 6 ft x 6 ft

-D SETBACK ENCROACHMENT (max)
+D Setback Encroachment (max)

 Front 100%

-Side 0 ft

-Rear 0 ft
+Side & Rear 0 ft

 - ii.
 Standards - a).
 Stairs are not permitted to ENCROACH onto any ABUTTING sidewalk. - b).
 Porch railings must permit visual supervision of the PUBLIC REALM through the posts and rails. - c).
 A porch may be screened provided the percentage of window area to wall area is seventy percent (70%) or greater.
-Permanent enclosure of a porch to create year-round living space is not permitted.
+Permanent enclosure of a porch to create year-round living space is not permitted. - d).
+Porches projecting from upper stories are not required to provide stairs and the upper most porch is not required to have a roof.